efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 + {Cosmic Cyclone}: CC is the fastest option for CA; you can use it in the End Phase to snipe spirits or econs.

-+ {Duel Standby}: DS is not a tech card per se, but definitely improves the matchup.
++ {Duel, standby!}: DS is not a tech card per se, but definitely improves the matchup.
 REZ is a reasonably quick deck, but when both CA and REZ get another material CA takes advantage of much more.
 Combos like double Dakini are much more common with DS and allow CA to outpace REZ.

 ---